-Magic Circle – How & Why it Works
+How to Crochet a Magic Circle – How & Why it Works

-Why use the Crochet Magic Circle?
+Why use the Crochet Magic Ring?

-Below, I’ve included a photo tutorial and a video tutorial for the crochet magic circle, so you can use whichever option works best for you.
+This step-by-step crochet magic circle tutorial includes both a photo tutorial and a video tutorial, so you can use the learning option that works best for you.

 Magic Circle Crochet Tutorial Photos (Step by Step)